mlaguayojr/TGP---PocketPCSetup/README.md

 * If you are running Windows 7: Windows Mobile Device Manager

 ## Disclaimers
-The source code contains sensitive information and thus will not be provided on a public branch; only releases can be downloaded
+The source code contains sensitive information and thus will not be provided on a public branch; only releases can be downloaded (see Releases Section).

 ### Software
 All software belong to their respective owners and all rights remain to their respective owners.